anymod/guide/docs/guide/quickstart.md

 Add a timeline mod to your web page:

-1. Paste the Anymod script in the head of your HTML, just before the closing `</head>` tag:
+1. Paste the AnyMod script in the head of your HTML, just before the closing `</head>` tag:

 ```html
 <!-- Anymod -->